 It really was a stellar ‘cast’ who have a combined social media reach of well over 100 million people per week.
 So what did these ‘giants’ of social media have to say about science communication?
 Well they said a lot, so I can only cover the highlights here.
 For a start – they all agreed – anyone can be a ‘science communicator’.
 You don’t have to be a scientist, or journalist or writer to be an effective science communicator, you just need to have a passion for science, and the time and ability to pass that information onto others.
 So what do the panel members think makes their science communication successful, and what can they suggest to someone interested in science communication?
 Continue reading

-This article is the first in a series of articles in which I will profile every woman astronaut, cosmonaut and taikonaut who has been into space.
-The last time I checked 58 women have travelled into space, by the end of this year there may be a few more!
-We’re going to start this series at the beginning – with Russian cosmonaut Valentina Tereshkova, the first woman in space.
+This article is the third in a series of articles in which I will profile every woman astronaut, cosmonaut and taikonaut who has been into space.
+Last time we looked at the career of Svetlana Savitskaya the second woman in space.
+Today I’m profiling astronaut Sally Ride, the first American woman in space.
 (The feature image above is a collection of drawings of women astronauts by artist Phillip J Bond.
 You can find Phillip’s wonderful series on women astronauts here.)

 In 2004 I saw Sally Ride at an Australian Broadcast Corporation (ABC) Radio National Science Special in Canberra.
 When I first saw her speak, I was surprised how small she appeared on stage.
 In my mind, Sally Ride was larger than life, an adventurer, explorer, a trailblazer who broke boundaries in physics, astrophysics and space exploration.
 Of course within a few minutes of her speaking I was completely drawn into her world of science and space exploration where her stature, and gender is irrelevant.
 (The transcript of the show she shared with astrophysicist Paul Davies, and marine biologist Syliva Earle can be read here).